 - Start from one side and roll the felt over the roof and tack down with nails or high power staple gun.

-Other methods include purchasing roof adhesive which can be found next to the felt section in all big stores.
+Other methods include purchasing roof adhesive which can be found next to the felt section in all big DIY stores.
 This involves you laying down an adhesive first which you then lay the felt over.
-We recommend the adhesive as it removes the need for nailing down the roof which can always cause minor leaks themselves.

 Fitting a felt roof is not hard and will take only an hour on average depending on the size of the shed.
 It’s crucial that you keep the shed felt and roof in good shape because that’s what’s stopping you waking up to damaged storage.

-If you want to learn more about adding felt to your shed roof take a look at our video below.
+If you want to learn more about adding shed felt, why not take a look at our video below?